List of content you will read in this article:

 - Resource Intensive: Running Guacamole on a server can be resource-intensive, particularly when managing multiple concurrent remote desktop connections.
 The server hardware should be adequately provisioned to ensure smooth performance.

-- Complex Setup: Setting up Guacamole may require some technical expertise, especially when configuring authentication and connecting to various remote systems.
+- Complex Setup: Guacamole may require technical expertise, especially when configuring authentication and connecting to various remote systems.

 - Cross-Platform Compatibility: Guacamole works with various operating systems and supports multiple protocols, including RDP, VNC, SSH, and Telnet.

-- Security: It offers encryption for secure remote connections and supports various authentication methods, enhancing the security of remote access.
+- Security: It offers encryption for secure remote connections and supports various authentication methods, enhancing remote access security.

-- Centralized Management: Administrators can manage and configure remote desktop connections, user access, and permissions through a web-based admin interface.
+- Centralized Management: Administrators can configure remote desktop connections, user access, and permissions through a web-based admin interface.

 - Multi-User Support: Multiple users can connect to the same remote desktop simultaneously, making it suitable for collaborative work and remote support.